 - I am graduating, can I still appeal?

-Yes, submitting an appeal will not prohibit you from graduating; however, you must submit your appeal within ten working days of the formal publication of your final results.
+Yes, submitting an appeal will not prohibit you from graduating; however, you must adhere to the published deadlines for appeals

 If a change to your results is required following your appeal, your transcript will be amended.